 Judgments and reasons are public documents.
 Case management orders are not.

 The Employment Tribunals are required by law to maintain a register of all judgments and written reasons.
 The register must be accessible to the public.
-It has recently been moved online, and contains all judgments and reasons since February 2017.
-The link to the online register can be found online.
-Earlier judgments are stored in a physical archive at the County Court building in Bury St Edmunds.
+It has recently been moved online and contains all judgments and reasons since February 2017.
+The link to the online register is in the Decisions section of these web pages.
+Earlier judgments are stored in a physical archive in Glasgow.

 The Employment Tribunals have no power to refuse to place a judgment or reasons on the register, or to remove a judgment or reasons from the register once they have been placed there.
 If you consider that these documents should be anonymised in any way prior to publication, you will need to apply to the office handling your claim for an order to that effect under rule 50 of the Employment Tribunals Rules of Procedure.
 Such an application would need to be copied to all other parties for comment and it would be considered carefully by an Employment Judge (and, where appropriate, with non-legal members) before deciding whether and to what extent anonymity should be granted to a party or a witness.